LeaHamp/ToDoListApp/README.md

-# 📝 TODOlist App
+# 📝 To-Do List App

 Say goodbye to forgetting tasks!
-The **TODOlist App** is your trusty companion for staying organized.
+The **To-Do List App** is your trusty companion for staying organized.
 Add, check, uncheck, and delete tasks effortlessly—all while keeping them safe in your browser even after a refresh in a simple way.

 🌐 **Live Demo**: [Try it here!](https://leahamp.github.io/ToDoListApp/)